ClaudiooBarbieri/challenges-pacs/challenge-1/README.md

     git clone https://github.com/your_username/challenges-pacs.git
     ```

-2. Modify the `parameters.json` file to specify the optimization options and the starting point:
+2. Modify the `parameters.json` file to specify the optimization options and the starting point (otherwise defaults are provided):

     ```json
     {